4 Mistakes Guitar Teachers Make In Their Guitar Lesson Ads That You Must Avoid

 This means you will need A LOT of new guitar students to replace those who quit, so you can keep earning a steady income.

 - The less you charge for lessons, the less motivated you feel to help your guitar students get results.
 This means your guitar students progress slower while you make less money.
+This also hurts your reputation as a guitar teacher.

 Solution: Show Your Potential Guitar Students What They Miss Out On By Not Taking Guitar Lessons From You